 We know that learning music is good for the brain.
-We’ve covered this point many times in previous articles:
+Learning a musical instrument is even better.
+We’ve covered these points many times in previous articles:

 - 18 Reasons Why Your Child Should Learn to Play the Piano